What Is Employer Branding?

 L’Oreal

-Loreal Employer Branding Examples
+Loreal Employer Branding Example

 L’Oreal’s employer brand revolves around beauty, diversity, and sustainability, encouraging employees to embrace their individuality.
 The company has received recognition for its efforts in promoting diversity and inclusion, with various awards and initiatives.